open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 # Transform Processor

-Supported pipeline types: logs, traces
+Supported pipeline types: traces, metrics, logs

 The transform processor modifies telemetry based on configuration using the Telemetry Query Language.
 It takes a list of queries which are performed in the order specified in the config.